 - You have a low income or are in debt

 The coronavirus pandemic has exacerbated these needs so dependence on food banks is currently higher than before.

 Food banks without referral: can you go to one without a referral?

 The Citizens Advice Bureau explains that you can visit an independent local food bank without a referral, but if there aren’t any local to you, you’ll need to get a referral.

 How many times can you use a food bank?

 You can get up to three vouchers (only one at a time) for any one crisis.
 This gives you a total of 9 days worth of food.
 These vouchers are individually exchanged for three days’ worth of emergency food at your local food bank.

 How to get help from a food bank

-Whatever additional help you need from a food bank, whether that’s support applying for benefits, housing help or debt advice, the best way to find it is to contact the food bank directly.
+Whatever additional help you need from a food bank, whether that’s support applying for benefits, housing help, or debt advice, the best way to find it is to contact the food bank directly.
 Visit The Trussell Trust’s website to find your local food bank.

 You can also use The Trussell Trust’s Grants Search function on their website to find out whether there are any governmental grants you might be entitled to.
-Similarly, there is another function on the site which helps you find out whether you’re entitled to any benefits.
+Similarly, there is another function on the site that helps you find out whether you’re entitled to any benefits.